stimilsina24/R/README.md

 ### Bulk-RNA-sequencing
-This is where all the bulk-RNA-sequencing data in R will be uploaded.
+This is where all the bulk-RNA-sequencing data analysis in R will be uploaded.